 A closer look at the defining struggles that shaped Kim Reynolds's life and career.

-In 2018, Kim Reynolds acknowledged that Donald Trump's trade and tariff policies were hurting American farmers.
+In 2018, Kim Reynolds acknowledged that Trump's trade and tariff policies were hurting American farmers.

-In January 2019, an Iowa state judge struck down the "fetal heartbeat bill" as unconstitutional.
+In January 2019, an Iowa state judge struck down the 'fetal heartbeat bill' signed by Kim Reynolds in May 2018 as unconstitutional.

 On March 9, 2020, Kim Reynolds signed a Proclamation of Disaster Emergency in response to the COVID-19 pandemic.

-In April 2020, Iowa health officials advised Reynolds to enforce face coverings and not ease restrictions related to COVID-19.
-Reynolds responded by taking the stance that it was better to reopen the economy and encourage people to be responsible and wear masks.
+In April 2020, Iowa health officials advised Reynolds to enforce face coverings and not ease restrictions, but Reynolds advocated for reopening the economy encouraging people to be responsible and wear masks.

-In April 2020, Kim Reynolds signed a $26 million no-bid contract with Nomi Health to develop TestIowa, a COVID-19 testing program, on the advice of Ashton Kutcher.
+In April 2020, Reynolds signed a $26 million, no-bid contract with Nomi Health to develop a COVID-19 testing program called TestIowa.

-In July 2020, Reynolds invalidated some school districts' plans to limit in-person classes, requiring students to spend at least half of their schooling in classrooms.
+In July 2020, Reynolds said she would invalidate some school districts' plans to limit in-person classes, overriding local school districts and requiring students to spend at least half of their schooling in classrooms.

-In November 2020, Reynolds issued a statewide mask mandate, requiring individuals over age 2 to wear masks in indoor public spaces, reversing her previous stance.
+In November 2020, Reynolds issued a statewide mask mandate, requiring anyone over age 2 to wear a mask in indoor public spaces.

 In 2020, Kim Reynolds received poor approval ratings for her handling of the COVID-19 pandemic.

-After the testing came to light in January 2021, Polk County Supervisor Matt McCoy criticized Reynolds, and State Auditor Rob Sand began an investigation into whether special treatment was accorded to political donors over essential workers and vulnerable persons.
+In January 2021, Kim Reynolds faced criticism from Polk County Supervisor Matt McCoy, and State Auditor Rob Sand began an investigation into whether political donors received special treatment during COVID-19 testing over essential workers and vulnerable persons.

 In March 2021, Reynolds voiced her opposition to the American Rescue Plan Act of 2021.